-“She’s a kid that absolutely is the hardest-working pitcher we’ve ever had in 23 years,” Murphy told ESPNW.
+“She’s a kid that absolutely is the hardest-working pitcher we’ve ever had in 23 years,” Murphy told ESPNW in 2019.
 “And she’s only been here for six months.”

 The USA Softball Collegiate Player of the Year Finalist threw back-to-back complete game shutouts against national powerhouses Arizona and Oklahoma in her final two starts as a true freshman, showing no opponent is too mighty for her.

 Those victories not only proved that Fouts was the real deal, but the Tide were, too.
 Rarely does a player come around as dominant as Fouts, and it certainly seems as if Alabama has found a game-changing ace who could lead the Tide to the program’s second national title.

-Her coach thinks that just like Finch, pitcher Montana Fouts name will go down in history as one of the greatest softball players ever, not just in Alabama program history.
+Considering her coach has compared her to the greats like Finch, pitcher Montana Fouts’ name could go down in history as one of the greatest softball players ever, not just in Alabama program history.

 “She’s going to be one of those kids where if you just say ‘Montana,’ you’re going to know who it is.”

 In the beginning of the 2021 season, Fouts and the Crimson Tide are ranked the No. 5 team in the country per NCAA rankings.

 This post was originally published on January 26, 2020 but was updated to reflect the current season.